danielafriyie/raccy/README.md

 ### REQUIREMENTS
 - Python 3.7+
-- Works on Linux, Windows
+- Works on Linux, Windows, and Mac

 ### ARCHITECTURE OVERVIEW
-* **UrlDownloaderWorker:** resonsible for downloading item(s) to be scraped urls and enqueue(s) them in ItemUrlScheduler
+* **UrlDownloaderWorker:** resonsible for downloading item(s) to be scraped urls and enqueue(s) them in ItemUrlQueue

-* **ItemUrlScheduler:** receives item urls from UrlDownloaderWorker and enqueues them for feeding them to CrawlerWorker
+* **ItemUrlQueue:** receives item urls from UrlDownloaderWorker and enqueues them for feeding them to CrawlerWorker

-* **CrawlerWorker:** fetches item web pages and scrapes or extract data from them and enqueues the data in DatabaseScheduler
+* **CrawlerWorker:** fetches item web pages and scrapes or extract data from them and enqueues the data in DatabaseQueue

-* **DatabaseScheduler:** receives scraped item data from CrawlerWorker(s) and enques them for feeding them to DatabaseWorker.
+* **DatabaseQueue:** receives scraped item data from CrawlerWorker(s) and enques them for feeding them to DatabaseWorker.

-* **DatabaseWorker:** receives scraped data from DatabaseScheduler and stores it in a persistent database.
+* **DatabaseWorker:** receives scraped data from DatabaseQueue and stores it in a persistent database.

 ### INSTALL